Sarus Crane Nest Adoption

 Detail of Nest Adoption:

-6,500 THB/nest/year (supporters will receive monthly and annual reports about the nest and gifts)
+6,500 THB/nest/year (supporters will receive monthly and annual reports about the nest)

-Note* Partial support is also welcomed but the supporter will not receive the reports and gifts
+Note* Partial support is also welcomed but the supporter will not receive the progress reports

 You can also contact us at firstname.lastname@example.org or via Facebook https://www.facebook.com/bcst.or.th and +66(0)2 588 277 (Mon-Fri between 9:00AM-6:00PM GMT+7)

 - เพื่อสร้างแรงจูงใจด้านการอนุรักษ์ของคนในชุมชน และเจ้าของพื้นที่ซึ่งเป็นแหล่งทำรังวางไข่และหาอาหารของนกกระเรียนพันธุ์ไทย

 ค่าใช้จ่าย 6,500 บาท/ปี/